LexSheyn/Trick3DEngine/README.md

 	TEvent & TDelegate:

-		Events are self sufficient, event system operates only like a namespace.
-Easy schaduling for multithreading.
+		Events are self sufficient.

+		+ Each event can be processed by a dedicated thread apart from the others.
+		  Listeners also could have their own multithreading at the same time.
 		+ Uses std::vector for subscribers list which is faster than map to iterate through, expected to be faster for huge amounts of subscribers.
-		+ Easy to use, callback functions can be assigned to the event directly with '+=' operator, no switch statements needed.
+		+ Easy to use, callback functions can be assigned to the event directly, no switch statements needed.
 		+ Callback invocation order can be changed at runtime.
 		+ Event callbacks has to have a bool8 type and this should be interpreted as 'Continue invocation?' where 'return true' means 'Yes' and 'return false' means 'No'.
 		+ Supports static functions with instance pointer as a parameter which instance can be accessed through.

-		- Currently subscriber have to manually unsubscribe from each event it has been subscribed on.
+		- Subscriber have to manually unsubscribe from each event it has been subscribed on.

-Seems like TEvent & TDelegate are usefull only for some specific cases, where SEventSystem is suitable for everything.
+		  UnsubscribeFromAll like function is too expensive operation for TEvent & TDelegate.

+TEvent & TDelegate now belongs to SEvent static class.